Anaplastic large cell lymphoma (ALCL)

 Painless swelling in neck, armpit or groin

-This is the most common sign of ALCL.
-It is caused by lymphoma cells building up in the lymph nodes, which make them bigger.
+Painless swelling in the neck, armpit or groin is the most common sign of anaplastic large cell lymphoma (ALCL).
+It is caused by lymphoma cells building up in the lymph nodes, which makes them bigger.

 - high temperatures (fevers) with no obvious cause

 Lymphomas are also grouped as either low-grade or high-grade.
-Low-grade lymphomas are usually slow growing and high-grade lymphomas grow more quickly.
-ALCL is a high-grade lymphoma.
+Low-grade lymphomas are usually slow growing.
+High-grade lymphomas usually grow more quickly.
+Anaplastic large cell lymphoma (ALCL) is a high-grade lymphoma and normally develops quickly.

 Your treatment may depend on: